 Spanish missions moving up along the coast from Mexico into California recognized this high agricultural potential and planted grapes in the fertile Salinas Valley as early as in the 1790s.
 However it is only in the early 1970s that the wine industry developed.
 The area was recognized as an AVA (American Viticultural Area) in 1992.
 Currently there are about two dozen wineries in the valley including half a dozen with tasting rooms, and the demand for the excellent fruits of the Santa Lucia Highlands is high elsewhere.
 The cool temperatures, low rainfall, and strong winds make the Highlands pest-free, and ideal for organic and sustainable growing.

 Cruising the Salinas River Wine Trail is a great way to try some of the best wines of the SLH AVA, with splendid vistas on the rich farmlands below by the winding Salinas River.
+Dena Franscioni takes us around during one of her “Behind the Scenes Wine Tours”.
+She makes us discover the vineyards of her family from up close, have us meet the family of grape growers, and then meet the winemaker in one of the barrel rooms.
+It certainly is a behind the scenes.

 The Pinot Noir’s of the Pessagno winery owned by Ray Franscioni are delicately crafted by Olivier, a French winemaker: “here we do small quantities and top quality”, he describes proudly.
 The industry recognizes their distinct character and elegance.
 Walking the barrel room where the wine is ripening in French oak barrels, he stops in front of the Four Boys Vineyard Pinot Noir.
 Taking a sample straight from the barrel – it will be bottled next month after aging for 18 months – he pours it into a Pessagno wine glass.
 The dark ruby color is beautiful.
 The texture in the mouth is round and full, with soft tannins and perfectly balanced acidity.
 This wine grown on the Apex plot of land – the highest in the AVA at 1,400 feet (360 meters) – is simply terrific.